Saturday, May 16, 2015

 Link to original Signal Corps photograph to the right in high res (12 Mb)

-We only mentioned him briefly in our latest book on the American cinematographers of the First World War but he deserves some special attention on our weblog: Lt.
+We only mentioned him briefly in our latest book on the American cinematographers of the First World War but he deserves some special attention in our weblog: Lt.
 Nicholas McDonald.
-Here you see him filming an American artillery barrage northwest of Verdun in October 1918.
+Here in this colorized photograph you see him filming an American artillery barrage northwest of Verdun in October 1918.

 Link to high res image